 We believe we are a leading global designer, producer and supplier of highly engineered aircraft components for use on nearly all commercial and military aircraft in service today.
 Our business is well diversified due to the broad range of products we offer to our customers.
-Some of our more significant product offerings, substantially all of which are ultimately provided to end-users in the aerospace industry, include ignition systems and components, mechanical/electromechanical actuators and controls, gear pumps, engineered connectors, specialized valving, power conditioning devices, engineered latches and cockpit security devices, specialized AC/DC electric motors, lavatory hardware and components, hold-open rods and locking devices, aircraft audio systems, NiCad batteries/chargers, and specialized fluorescent lighting and cockpit displays.
+Some of our more significant product offerings, substantially all of which are ultimately provided to end-users in the aerospace industry, include mechanical/electromechanical actuators and controls, ignition systems and components, gear pumps, specialized valves, engineered connectors, power conditioning devices, specialized fluorescent lighting and AC/DC electric motors, aircraft audio systems, engineered latches and cockpit security devices, lavatory hardware and components, hold open rods and locking devices, specialized cockpit displays, elastomers, and NiCad batteries/chargers.
 Each of these product offerings consists of many individual products that are typically customized to meet the needs of a particular aircraft platform or customer.

-For fiscal year 2007, we generated net sales of \$592.8 million and net income of \$88.6 million.
-In addition, for fiscal year 2007, our EBITDA was \$257.8 million, or 43.5% of net sales, our EBITDA As Defined was \$274.7 million, or 46.3% of net sales, and our capital expenditures were \$10.3 million, or 1.7% of net sales.
+For fiscal year 2008, we generated net sales of \$713.7 million and net income of \$133.1 million.
+In addition, for fiscal year 2008, our EBITDA was \$324.5 million, or 45.5% of net sales, our EBITDA As Defined was \$333.1 million, or 46.7% of net sales, and our capital expenditures were \$10.9 million, or 1.5% of net sales.
 See "EBITDA and EBITDA As Defined" below for certain information regarding EBITDA and EBITDA As Defined, including a reconciliation of EBITDA and EBITDA As Defined to net income.

-We estimate that over 90% of our net sales for fiscal year 2007 were generated by proprietary products for which we own the design.
+We estimate that over 90% of our net sales for fiscal year 2008 were generated by proprietary products for which we own the design.
 These products are generally approved and certified by airframe manufacturers (who often certify only one manufacturer's component design for a specific application on an aircraft), government agencies and/or the FAA and similar entities or agencies.
-In addition, for fiscal year 2007, we estimate that we generated approximately 75% of our net sales from products for which we are the sole source provider.
+In addition, for fiscal year 2008, we estimate that we generated approximately 75% of our net sales from products for which we are the sole source provider.

 Most of our products generate significant aftermarket revenue.
 Once our parts are designed into and sold as original equipment on an aircraft, we generate net sales from recurring aftermarket consumption over the life of that aircraft.
 This installed base and our sole source provider position generate a long-term stream of aftermarket revenues over the estimated 30-year life of an individual aircraft.
-We estimate that approximately 60% of our net sales in fiscal year 2007 were generated from aftermarket sales, the vast majority of which come from the commercial and military aftermarkets.
+We estimate that approximately 60% of our net sales in fiscal year 2008 were generated from aftermarket sales, the vast majority of which come from the commercial and military aftermarkets.
 These aftermarket revenues have historically produced a higher gross margin and been more stable than sales to OEMs.